-The Designated Safeguarding Officer will liaise with Children's Services to discuss the best course of action and to ensure that The Poultry Club of Great Britain's disciplinary procedures are coordinated with any other enquiries taking place as part of the ongoing management of the allegation.
+The Designated Safeguarding Officer will liaise with Children's Services to discuss the best course of action and to ensure that The PCGB's disciplinary procedures are coordinated with any other enquiries taking place as part of the ongoing management of the allegation.

-The Poultry Club of Great Britain has a whistle blowing policy and staff are aware of this policy.
+The PCGB has a whistle blowing policy and staff are aware of this policy.
 Staff will be supported to use this policy.